 Today, that goal has shifted to creating Jewish spaces for Russian-speaking and unaffiliated Jewish families in order to “provide them with the Jewish foundation I never had.”
-That includes Project Dacha, a new model of Jewish day camp designed specifically for Russian-speaking Jewish families who spend summers in cabin communities in upstate New York.
-There, she provides informal Jewish educational experiences presented with cultural sensitivity.
+That includes COJECO’s Project Dacha, a new model of Jewish day camp designed by the organization specifically for Russian-speaking Jewish families who spend summers in cabin communities in upstate New York.
+There, as COJECO Project Director, she provided informal Jewish educational experiences presented with cultural sensitivity.
 COJECO Project Dacha is generously supported by the UJA-Federation of NY.

 “If I have a goal, I pursue it with everything I have.”

 In 2010, she founded Zplay School, a Russian-immersion preschool and supplementary school on the Upper West Side attended today by 300 children ages 1 to 13.
 Classes include art, Russian theater and educational seminars for Russian-speaking parents.